 Graphic courtesy of Sean Buckley

-Kickoff for Sunday night’s game will be at 8:20 p.m., televised nationally on NBC.
+Kickoff for this week’s game will be at 8:15 p.m. on Monday, televised nationally on ESPN.
 Bob Socci and Scott Zolak have the call of the local radio broadcast on 98.5 The Sports Hub.

 Follow Jamie on Twitter @JamieTari